How can e-invoicing save the world?

 As you all know, I work for OpusCapita – an E-Invoicing Service Provider (among other things).
 I could maybe highlight here what we and all the other service providers are looking to be part of the solution which supports better results for our customers but also supports a healthier market overall.

 What helps to drive the better result for the customer:

-- First as said already - "Paper is out".
-Electronic transition of all the messages to reduce costs, increase efficiency and improve data quality.
+- First as said already – “Paper is out”.
+The electronic transition of all the messages to reduce costs, increase efficiency and improve data quality.
 There is no need to print and scan anything.
-Even virtual print and virtual scan (keeping in mind PDF) takes too much time but at least it helps to mitigate physical production risk.
-Data that is electronic from beginning to end can radically improve KPIs like time to payment, DSO and your cash conversion cycle.
+Even virtual print and virtual scan (keeping in mind PDF) take too much time but at least it helps to mitigate physical production risk.
+Data that is electronic from beginning to end can radically improve KPIs like time to payment, DSO, and your cash conversion cycle.

-- "From the beginning to the end".
+- “From the beginning to the end”.
 It is clear that the best effects can be achieved when all the business messages are exchanged electronically.
-Starting from orders and why not catalogues.
-Again - data quality and efficiency are the key words.
-Buyers and suppliers can reap the benefits of electronic procurement and invoicing, efficient on-boarding to access digital services, and improvement in the certainty and timeliness of payments.
+Starting from orders and why not catalogs.
+Again – data quality and efficiency are the keywords.
+Buyers and suppliers can reap the benefits of electronic procurement and invoicing efficient onboarding to access digital services and improvement in the certainty and timeliness of payments.

 - “Be comprehensive and consistent”.
 Interoperability has come to stay.
 Through facilitating open data exchange, transactional data can be conveyed seamlessly between trading parties irrelevant in what continent your business partner is and what service provider it uses.
 Interoperability in E-Invoicing is nowadays as mainstream as it was in the GSM network some time ago.
 There are good standards available and though almost all service providers are ready for it, it hasn’t happened yet everywhere.
 Tough Peppol network and EESPA networks are very much working towards making interoperability globally reachable and fully transparent for the user.